ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 To overcome our TXT creation problem there is a common practice called [CNAMES](https://en.wikipedia.org/wiki/CNAME_record){:target="_blank"} that is supported by the ACME protocoll.
 Let's assume we want a wildcard certificate for `*.ourfancy.domain`.
 So we create the `_acme-challenge.ourfancy.domain` and CNAME it to `_acme-challeenge-cname.some.other.domain` where we have better options to manage TXT records.
-In our case the `some.other.domain` zone is managed by a DNS server we have control over.
+In our case the `some.other.domain` zone is managed by a DNS server we have under our control.

 So we CNAME the `_acme-challenge` domains to domains managed by our DNS server and create TXT records using [nsupdate](https://en.wikipedia.org/wiki/Nsupdate){:target="_blank"} magic (*we are using [BIND](https://wikipedia.org/wiki/BIND){:target="_blank"} here for the DNS part*).
 All you have to do is set up one initial CNAME and the rest is done by **bash magic**.